 Let’s try to make sense of this… Are washing dishes, loading the dishwasher, taking out the garbage, cleaning their room, folding laundry, making the bed or mopping the floor so hard to learn that if our children don’t learn them when they’re young, they won’t have these “life skills”?

 I don’t think so.
 Chores are not rocket science.
-Once a child moves out and lives by themselves, when they have to do it, they’ll learn in no time.
+Once a child, or an adult child, moves out and lives by themselves, when they have to do it, they’ll learn in no time.

 Don’t Chores Teach Responsibility?